-The Integrated ASB is the first major upgrade to the Prince of Wales Hospital in 25 years, delivering state-of-the-art infrastructure that will support new and innovative approaches to acute healthcare and provide staff with purpose-designed and built facilities that support contemporary clinical practice.
+The IASB is the first major upgrade to the Prince of Wales Hospital in 25 years, delivering state-of-the-art infrastructure that will support new and innovative approaches to acute healthcare and provide staff with purpose-designed and built facilities that support contemporary clinical practice.

 Health-related academic and translational research spaces will be collocated with clinical services.
 These include laboratories and spaces to support collaboration and the testing and trialing of new models of care and innovative treatments.

 The new and expanded facilities, together with innovative approaches to clinical services, place the patient experience at the centre of healthcare delivery by: